General (scope, time limits)

 Legal assistance at first instance

-A new public call under the AMIF fund for legal aid providers was published by the Ministry of Interior in September 2021.[23]The Croatian Law Centre (CLC) was selected in 2022 as organisation responsible for providing legal counselling at first instance until the end of 2022.
-The legal counselling activities will entail provision of: general legal information related to the procedure for granting international protection, legal information on the right to work and the right to free legal aid to applicants for international protection, legal and procedural information on the granting of international protection related to the specific application for international protection, information on stage of submitted application for international protection, the explanation of reasons why the application for international protection was rejected and the possibility of using a legal remedy.
-Under the project workshops on the rights, obligations and importance of certain actions in the procedure for granting international protection will be held, informative materials and brochures on the ways and conditions of exercising the right to legal counselling will be printed in cooperation with the Ministry of Interior, and a mobile application on the main features of the procedure for granting international protection in the Republic of Croatia and the ways of exercising the rights of applicants for international protection in practice will be developed.[24]
+A public call under the AMIF fund for legal aid providers was published by the Ministry of Interior in September 2021.[46]
+The Croatian Law Centre (CLC) was selected in 2022 as organisation responsible for providing legal counselling at first instance until the end of 2022.
+The legal counselling activities entailed provision of: general legal information related to the procedure for granting international protection, legal information on the right to work and the right to free legal aid to applicants for international protection, legal and procedural information on the granting of international protection related to the specific application for international protection, information on stage of submitted application for international protection, the explanation of reasons why the application for international protection was rejected and the possibility of using a legal remedy.
+Under the project informative materials and brochures on the ways and conditions of exercising the right to legal counselling were prepared, and a mobile application on the main features of the procedure for granting international protection in the Republic of Croatia and the ways of exercising the rights of applicants for international protection in practice was developed.[47]

 Legal assistance in appeals

-The Administrative Court shall decide on the right to free legal assistance, and the amount of costs of legal assistance.[33]
-According to the Ordinance on free legal aid, the Administrative Court decides on the right to free legal assistance and takes into account the evidence on the financial status of the applicant, which is obtained ex officio by the Ministry of Interior during the first instance procedure on the one side and by compiling the form by the applicant on the other side.
+The Administrative Court shall decide on the right to free legal assistance, and the amount of costs of legal assistance.[57]
+According to the Ordinance on free legal aid, the Administrative Court decides on the right to free legal assistance and takes into account the evidence on the financial status of the applicant, which is obtained ex officio by the Ministry of Interior during the first instance procedure on the one hand and by compiling the form by the applicant on the other hand.
 In practice that means that at the beginning of the first instance procedure, the applicant has to specify, by completing a form provided to them, if they carry any valuables with them, which is rarely the case.

 [1] Article 40 LITP.